Cyb3rHash/Number_plate_recognition/README.md

 python wsgi.py
 ```

 Startup is fast because the YOLO model is not loaded until first use.
+On startup, the app prints the Flask url_map so you can verify routes like /video_feed and /favicon.ico are registered.

 ## ✅ Health
 - GET http://localhost:3001/health
   - Response: {"status":"ok"}

+## 🧭 Routes overview
+At startup the app prints the url_map.
+The canonical endpoints include:
+- /                      (summary)
+- /health                (health check)
+- /routes                (diagnostics: lists all rules)
+- /detect                (YOLO inference API)
+- /stream                (MJPEG stream)
+- /video_feed            (deprecated alias of /stream)
+- /favicon.ico           (serves static/favicon.ico)

 ## 🧪 Detect API
 - POST http://localhost:3001/detect